Acresuchus: Classification

 The describing authors of Acresuchus entered the data gleaned from its specimens into a phylogenetic analysis to test its affinities.
 The analysis found it to be a member of Caimaninae closely related to Purussaurus, which was confirmed by subsequent studies.
 The result of the initial analysis is shown in the cladogram below.

 Paleoecology

 Acresuchus shares many features with the living black caiman, including size, which suggests it would have a similar diet.
 If this assumption is correct, juvenile Acresuchus would have preyed on small invertebrates, with adults feeding on fish and small to medium-sized mammals.
-The teeth at the back of the skull in Acresuchus are blunt, indicating that it may have also ate hard-shelled animals.
+The teeth at the back of the skull in Acresuchus are blunt, indicating that it may have also eaten hard-shelled animals.